 The Online Learning Project

-The online classroom was created in 2018 by a team of determined elders, teachers, linguists and community members.
-At present, there are half a dozen fluent speakers of Ditidaht, all of whom are in their 70’s and 80’s.
-The website is act of language revitalization.
+The online classroom was created in 2018 by a team of determined elders, teachers, linguists, and community members.
+At present, there are only half-a-dozen fluent speakers of Ditidaht, all of whom are in their 70s and 80s.
+The website is thus an act of language revitalization.

 Dorothy Shepherd – Fluent Speaker, Language Instructor

-Sarah Tom – Language Instructor, k-7 and Adult.
+Sarah Tom – Language Instructor, Language Nest, Kindergarten Immersion, and grades 1-3

-Dr. Adam Werle – Linguist, and Language Instructor, University of Victoria Linguistics
+Dr. Adam Werle – Consulting Linguist, University of Victoria Linguistics

 Mapster – Web development (developer team)

-As you will experience, our lessons are presented with video, audio and graphic illustrations.
+As you will experience, our lessons are presented with video, audio, and graphic illustrations.
 We have relied heavily on the expertise of fluent speakers in the community who have graciously and generously volunteered their time to carefully record words to help students hear and experience the language.
-All of these speakers also volunteer to support teachers from the daycare to adult evening classes to help community members speak the language.
-We are very grateful for their contribution!
+All of these speakers also volunteer to support teachers from the daycare to adult evening classes in helping community members speak the language.
+We are very grateful for their contributions!